Out of all the books I’ve read in my life so far, the first book I’d have to recommend to anyone is Atomic Habits by James Clear.

 Habits are the small reoccurring things you do everyday or weekly (or sometimes monthly).
 Habits can be good, bad, or neutral.

 “Habits are the compound interest of self-development.
 The same way that money multiplies through compound interest, the effects of your habits multiply as you repeat them.
 They seem to make little difference on any given day and yet the impact they deliver over the months and years can be enormous.
 It is only when looking back, two, five, or perhaps ten years later that the value of good habits and the cost of bad ones become strikingly apparent.”

 Think of your habits now.
 You probably have a few bad ones.
 These are just as important to take note of and work on changing because they compound into toxic results.
 One day you want to realize that you didn’t quite become the person you wanted to be and it may be too late to significantly change.

-Good habits are hard to start and bad habits are hard to break for many reasons as described throughout AH, but one important understanding is the results of small but frequent changes take time before you can clearly notice them.
+Good habits are hard to start and bad habits are hard to break for many reasons as described throughout Atomic Habits, but one important understanding is the results of small but frequent changes take time before you can clearly notice them.

 While forcing yourself to do and to stop certain things in your day may seem like it’s making your life too boring and routine, it will bring you peace and relieve your anxiety by knowing you’re doing the right things.
 It will allow you to enjoy your free time more.

 “Habits do not restrict freedom.
 They create it.
 In fact, the people who don’t have their habits handled are often the ones with the least amount of freedom.”